Canon 5D Mark II vs G9X Mark II

 - More heavily discounted: Has been available for much longer (launched in September 2008).

-Reasons to prefer the Canon PowerShot G9 X Mark II:
+Advantages of the Canon PowerShot G9 X Mark II:

 - More dynamic range: Captures a broader range of light and dark details (0.6 EV of extra DR).

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).